arianlopezc/marcador.io/README.md

 Each file to be uploaded, cannot be bigger than 100 Megabytes and it must comply with a very specific format.

-<a href="https://github.com/arianlopezc/marcador.io/blob/main/import_items.csv">Download a sample CSV template for your import.</a>
+<a target="_blank" href="https://github.com/arianlopezc/marcador.io/blob/main/import_items.csv">Download a sample CSV template for your import.</a>

 The headers of the CSV file must have the following columns declared:
   - item_id